-This exhibition is made possible by the generous support of the Pasadena Art Alliance and the City of West Hollywood.
+This exhibition is made possible by the generous support of the MaddocksBrown Foundation, FORT:LA, Pasadena Art Alliance, Land Tirol, Green Art Gallery, and the City of West Hollywood.

-Nazgol Ansarinia’s work examines the systems and networks that underpin her daily life, such as everyday objects, routines, events and experiences, and the relationship they form to a larger social context.
-Born in 1979 and raised in Tehran, Ansarinia’s practice reflects upon tensions between private worlds and the wider socio-economic realm, and how local iterations of a culture might act as a site for the hopes and fears of those living in a (faltering) globalised world.
-Her recent projects, ranging across sculpture, installation, drawing, and video, represent ways of understanding the role of architecture in delineating interior and exterior spaces and private and public spheres.
-Ansarinia graduated from the London College of Communication in 2001 before taking a Master of Fine Arts at the California College of the Arts (CCA) in San Francisco in 2003. ecent exhibitions include: The Room Becomes a Street, curated by Aram Moshayedi, Argo Factory, Tehran, Iran (2020) (solo); Fragile Frontiers: Visions on Iran’s in/visible borders, YARAT Centre, Baku, Azerbaijan (2019); Revolution Begins at Home, with Architects Hamed Khosravi and Roozbeh Elias-Azar, Sharjah Architecture Triennial, Sharjah, UAE (2019); The Spark is You: Parasol Unit in Venice, curated by Ziba Ardalan, 58th Venice Biennale, Venice, Italy (2019); Fragments, Particles and the Mechanisms of Growth, KIOSK, Ghent, Belgium (2017) (solo); Women House, Monnaie de Paris, Paris, France (2017); What We Know that We Don’t Know, KADIST, San Francisco, USA (2017); Planet 9, Kunsthalle Darmstadt, Germany (2017); Variable Dimensions, Museum of Art, Architecture and Technology, Lisbon, Portugal (2017); The Eighth Climate (What Does Art Do?), Gwangju Biennale, Gwangju, South Korea (2016); Adventure of the Black Square: Abstract Art and Society 1915-2015, Whitechapel Gallery, London, UK (2015).
+Nazgol Ansarinia (born 1979, Tehran) examines the systems and networks that underpin daily life, such as everyday objects, routines, events, and experiences, and the relationship they form with larger social contexts.
+Ansarinia’s practice reflects upon tensions between private worlds and the wider socioeconomic realm, and how local iterations of a culture might act as a site for the hopes and fears of those living in a (faltering) globalised world.
+Her recent projects—across sculpture, installation, drawing, and video—represent ways of understanding the role of architecture in delineating interior and exterior spaces and private and public spheres.
+Ansarinia graduated from the London College of Communication in 2001 before earning her MFA at the California College of the Arts in San Francisco in 2003.
+Recent exhibitions include: The Room Becomes a Street, curated by Aram Moshayedi, Argo Factory, Tehran (2020; solo); Fragile Frontiers: Visions on Iran’s in/visible borders, YARAT Centre, Baku, Azerbaijan (2019); Revolution Begins at Home, with Architects Hamed Khosravi and Roozbeh Elias-Azar, Sharjah Architecture Triennial, Sharjah (2019); The Spark is You: Parasol Unit in Venice, curated by Ziba Ardalan, 58th Venice Biennale (2019); Fragments, Particles and the Mechanisms of Growth, KIOSK, Ghent (2017; solo); Women House, Monnaie de Paris, Paris (2017); What We Know that We Don’t Know, KADIST, San Francisco, (2017); Planet 9, Kunsthalle Darmstadt (2017); Variable Dimensions, Museum of Art, Architecture and Technology, Lisbon (2017); The Eighth Climate (What Does Art Do?), Gwangju Biennale (2016); and Adventure of the Black Square: Abstract Art and Society 1915–2015, Whitechapel Gallery, London (2015).

-Lexis-Olivier Ray, born in 1990, is a multimedia journalist, filmmaker and artist currently based in Los Angeles focusing on housing, justice, cannabis, ghost towns, and California culture.
-In the past year he has created content for L.A.
-Taco, LAist, The LAnd Magazine, Curbed LA, KCET, Road Trippers Magazine, Invisible People and Hyperallergic.
-And in the past ten years, he has worked with AT&T, The BBC, Getty Images, Vevo and other brands to create documentaries, branded content, music videos, photographs and other media.
-Ray is a regular contributor at the James Beard award winning publication, L.A.
+Lexis-Olivier Ray (born 1990, United States) is a multimedia journalist, filmmaker and artist currently based in Los Angeles focusing on housing, justice, cannabis, ghost towns, and California culture.
+In the past year he has created content for KCET, LAist, Curbed L.A., The LAnd magazine, Roadtrippers magazine, Invisible People, and Hyperallergic.
+Over the last decade, he has worked with AT&T, BBC, Getty Images, Vevo, and other brands to create documentaries, content, music videos, photographs, and other media.
+Ray is a regular contributor at the James Beard Foundation Award-winning publication, L.A.
 Taco, the city’s leading voice in independent journalism.

-Yan Tomaszewski, born in 1984 in France, came to Los Angeles in 2017 as laureate of French Institute’s residency program Hors les Murs.
-He graduated from the École Nationale Supérieure des Beaux-Arts in 2011.
-Tomaszewski’s research-based, yet visually seductive work, ranges from sculpture to film and focuses on archetypes, psychoanalysis and organicism.
-His work has been exhibited at the Archeological Museum, Cracow; The Air and Space Museum, Paris; The Middelheim Museum, Antwerp; Asymetria Gallery, Warsaw; and Primo Piano, Paris.
-He has participated in group shows at Haus der Kulturen der Welt, Berlin; Le Fresnoy Studio national des arts contemporains, Tourcoing; Daejeon Culture & Arts Foundation, Daejeon; Centre Pompidou, Paris; Fondation Hippocrène, Paris and Manifesta 9, Genk.
-His films were screened in festivals such as FID International Film Festival, Marseille; Rencontres Internationales Paris/Berlin and Doclisboa, Lisbon.
-His work has been featured in numerous international publications including: Le Quotidien de l’art; The LA Times; H Art Magazine; and Artforum.
+Yan Tomaszewski (born 1984, France) came to Los Angeles in 2017 as a laureate of the French Institute’s residency program, Hors les Murs.
+Tomaszewski’s research-based, yet visually seductive work ranges from sculpture to film and focuses on archetypes, psychoanalysis, and organicism.
+He graduated from the École Nationale Supérieure des Beaux-Arts in 2011 and his work has been exhibited at the Archeological Museum, Cracow; Air and Space Museum, Paris; Middelheim Museum, Antwerp; Asymetria Gallery, Warsaw; and Primo Piano, Paris.
+He has participated in group shows at Haus der Kulturen der Welt, Berlin; Le Fresnoy Studio national des arts contemporains, Tourcoing; Daejeon Culture & Arts Foundation, Daejeon; Centre Pompidou, Paris; Fondation Hippocrène, Paris; and Manifesta 9, Genk.
+His films have screened in festivals such as the FID International Film Festival, Marseille; Rencontres Internationales Paris/Berlin; and Doclisboa, Lisbon.
+Tomaszewski’s work has been featured in numerous international publications including Le Quotidien de l’art, Los Angeles Times, H Art Magazine, and Artforum.